 In 1995, the family of long time city benefactor, Stan Watkins, donated the land and labor necessary to construct an additional 9 holes at Marias Valley.
 The project, led by Steve “Curly” Williamson and constructed under the guidance and hard work of course superintendent, Tom Russell, was open for play in 1997.

 Joey Esh, originally of Polson, Montana was the Golf Professional from 1992-2002 and was a very important resource in the advancement of MVGCC.
-Joey is now the P.G.A. pro at Lewiston Golf and Country Club in Lewiston, Idaho.
+Joey is now the P.G.A.
+Pro teaching in Missoula.
+MT.
 After Joey left, one of his former assistants, Travis Clark, moved back to Shelby to take the General Manager/Head Golf Professional position.

 In 2002 Marias Valley experienced another flood due to the heavy rains in June.
 With the hard work of Tom Russell and his crews, the damage was kept to a minimum.
 By the end of the month the course was back to the fantastic shape it is known for.